NATIONAL ABSURDITY DAY

 Total Prep: 3 hours 10 minutes

-2 packages regular or quick active dry years (4 1/2 teaspoons)
+1 package regular or quick active dry yeast

-Stir 3 1/2 cups of whole wheat flour, sugar, salt, shortening, and yeast into a large bowl.
+Stir 1 1/2 cups of flour, sugar, salt, shortening, and yeast into a large bowl.
 Add warm water.
 Set electric mixer to low speed and beat for 1 minute.
 Scrape sides while mixing.
-Stir in remaining flour 1 cup at a time until dough is tacky but not sticky.
+Stir in remaining flour 1/2 cup at a time until dough is tacky but not sticky.

-Turn dough onto a lightly floured surface and knead for 10 minutes or until dough is smooth and bounces back.
+Turn dough onto a lightly floured surface and knead for 5 minutes or until dough is tacky but manageable.
+Add garlic and knead for an additional 5 minutes and the dough is smooth.
 Oil a large bowl, and place dough in the bowl.
 Turn it once to coat all sides with the oil.
 Cover bowl with a towel or plastic wrap and place in a warm place.
 Allow dough to double in size – 40-60 minutes.

 Brush with melted butter.
 Cover and let rise in a warm place for 35-50 minutes or until it has doubled in size.

-Heat over to 425°F. Place loaves on the lowest rack.
+Heat over to 425°F. Place loaf on the lowest rack.
 Bake 25 to 30 minutes.
-The bread is done when it is a deep, golden brown and sounds hollow when it is tapped.
+The bread is done when it is golden brown and sounds hollow when it is tapped.

 New Jersey is the first state to ratify the first 10 amendments to the United States Constitution – The Bill of Rights.